ngreatens/pennycress_powderymildew/notebook.md

 cat *aligned.fasta >> alignment.fasta
 ```

-* manually edit seqs as needed to correct for obvious misalignments. in this case, I only removed basepairs that were trailing long after the sequences. e.g. I removed the last c here.
+* manually edit seqs as needed to correct for obvious misalignments. in this case, I only removed basepairs that were trailing long after the sequences. e.g. I would remove the last c here.

 ```
 >OR427778.1